-The Edexcel course provides a clear and coherent structure.
+The Eduqas course provides a clear and coherent structure.
 The qualification has a straightforward structure with three engaging components, assessed through practical performances, compositions and one externally examined paper.
-The course provides a real music focus - the key content of musical elements, contents and language are taught through the Areas of Study and set work to show real examples of how these are used within different types of music Holistic understanding of music - students investigate, analyse and evaluate music and its features.
+The course provides a real music focus - the key content of musical elements, contents and language are taught through the Areas of Study and set work to show real examples of how these are used within different types of music.